Wizardry 6 Party Planning

 Karma affects more than you think, don’t settle for a extremely low karma.

-Race effects Starting Statistics and therfore the amount of Bonus Points required to reach professions you desire.
+Race affects Starting Statistics and therfore the amount of Bonus Points required to reach professions you desire.
 Race affects Resistances and also imparts Special Features for a few select races.
+When changing profession, statistics reset to the minimum required for the Profession but when a Profession does not have a minimum value then the statistic resets to the base value for the Race.

 Design your Party